 3. Adopting processes to ensure immediate remediation of issues

-DevOps feedback loop ensures identifying errors earlier and if they slipped to the production responding faster to resolve them without customers getting a hint.
+Continuous feedback loop ensures identifying errors earlier and if they slipped to the production responding faster to resolve them without customers getting a hint.
 This also involves understanding the root and cause of issues and proactively avoiding them.
 The third aspect of DevOps feedback involved major changes around culture.
 Amplifying DevOps feedback loops require creating a dynamic and agile culture to have comfort of changing the course whenever required.

 DevOps Beyond Metrics

 Feedback is valuable whether for people or processes.
 Metrics don’t uncover the gaps, but feedbacks are well-detailed to reveal the gaps and how to remove them and create a knowledge base for organizations to act upon them.
-Organizations like CapitalOne has witnessed how DevOps feedback loop drives quality with unmatched speed.
-Organizations can catapult their digital journey in a heated battle for market share with a properly administered feedback loop.
+Organizations like CapitalOne has witnessed how continuous feedback loop drives quality with unmatched speed.
+Organizations can catapult their digital journey in a heated battle for market share with a properly administered continuous feedback loop.

 Feedback maximizes DevOps returns

 Feedback at any level (personal or project) works as a catalyst for organizational change.
 With a feedback mechanism in place to pinpoint the issues and bottlenecks.
 The DevOps feedback loop will revolutionize complete app lifecycle from planning to deployment all integrated to see problems before they go live.
 Or sometimes rolling back them from the hands of end-users before they experience major hiccup.

 Born-digital decacorns are leading the ‘releases per day’ game but there are a lot of opportunities for organizations to realize the true benefits of DevOps with the continuous feedback loop.
 Intelligent DevOps feedback solutions help businesses address their persistent quality loopholes, helping them use relevant feedback to build effective processes that will enable old systems into dynamic solutions.